-8. Configuration
+Chapter 8.
+Configuration

 The implementation of each transport can be platform specific.
-It is expected that existing connection types such as TCPCONN, UNIXCONN, LOCALCONN and STREAMSCONN will be replaced with flags for each possible transport type.
+It is expected that existing connection types such as TCPCONN, UNIXCONN, LOCALCONN, and STREAMSCONN will be replaced with flags for each possible transport type.

-Below are the flags that can be set in ConnectionFlags in the vendor.cf or site.def config files.
+In X11R6, the below flags to enable transport types were set in ConnectionFlags in the vendor.cf or site.def config files.